JabRef/jabref/README.md

 The branch of this README file is `dev_2.11`.
 This branch is intended for maintenance releases in the 2.11 line with Java 6 compatibility and plugin support.
 The main goal is to include important fixes only.
-Main development (bug fixes and new features) will be incorporated in the [master branch](https://github.com/JabRef/jabref/tree/master).
+Main development (bug fixes and new features) is happening in the [master branch](https://github.com/JabRef/jabref/tree/master).
+Please check it for latest development information.

 JabRef is a graphical Java application for editing bibtex (`.bib`) databases.
 JabRef lets you organize your entries into overlapping logical groups, and with a single click limit your view to a single group or an intersection or union of several groups.